 Detect Outages Immediately

-ENow’s solution is your own personal outage detector that pertains solely to your environment.
+ENow’s Office 365 Reporting and Monitoring solution is your own personal outage detector that pertains solely to your environment.
 Knowing immediately when a problem happens, where the fault lies, and why the issue has occurred ensures that any outages are detected and solved as quickly as possible.

 ENow’s monitoring provides early warnings of outages in any of the components within the infrastructure, including Office 365.
 It is, of course, preferable when administrators know that something has gone wrong and have taken steps to rectify the issue before end users notice that they can’t get work done.
 Even if the problem cannot be immediately addressed because it is within Office 365, a support call can be logged with Microsoft, and a mitigation plan can be set in motion to advise end users what they can do to remain productive.
 For instance, if Exchange Online is unavailable, you can tell users that clients such as Outlook Web App and mobile devices won’t be able to do much work with email, and that they might be better off switching to Outlook.
 If SharePoint Online is unavailable, users can be told to work with local copies of documents until online access is restored.
 Being able to proactively coach and guide end users during outage situations is a much better position to be in than having to scramble to understand what’s going on, and then rushing to react.